10 Strength Training Exercises You Can Do With A Workout Bench

 Muscle worked: Abs

-One of the crazy tough bench workout you can do with a bench!
-The Plyometric Bench Pushup is not only challenging to your entire core, it also speeds up your heart rate and add some fat burning into your workout.
+The Plyometric Bench Pushup is not only challenging to your entire core but also speeds up your heart rate and adds some fat burning into your workout.

 Muscle worked: Abs